MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/materialized-views.md

 With a materialized view, you can:

-- Maintain a copy of data with a different partition key, allowing cross-partition queries to be re-targeted to the view for more efficient lookups.
+- Maintain a copy of data with a different partition key, allowing cross-partition queries to be retargeted to the view for more efficient lookups.
 - Provide a SQL-based predicate (without conditions) to populate only specific item properties.
 - Create real-time views to handle event-based data, which is often stored in separate containers.

 ### Implement the Global Secondary Index pattern

 Materialized views can act as a Global Secondary Index (GSI), enabling efficient querying on properties other than the partition key of the source container.
 By creating a materialized view with a different partition key, you can achieve a similar effect to a GSI.
-Once the materialized view is created, queries that would have otherwise been cross-partition can be re-targeted to the view container, leading to reduced RU charge and reduced latency.
+Once the materialized view is created, queries that would otherwise be cross-partition can be retargeted to the view container, leading to reduced RU charge and reduced latency.

 ## Materialized views features